-Surely, I’d like to wake up and see a post from my buddy Mike at Diabetes Mine that the cure is 5-10 months away because it is being fast-tracked through the FDA.
+Admittedly, I’d like to wake up and see a post from my buddy Mike at Diabetes Mine that the cure is 5-10 months away because it is being fast-tracked through the FDA.
 That would fix it.
 Poof, diabetes burn-out is gone, along with diabetes.
-We’d just have to figure out how to recycle all the diabetes supplies.
+We’d have to figure out how to recycle all the diabetes supplies.
 Half of it would be unused lancets.

 I know this post is predicting a few things, but I base that on posts I’ve seen.
 It appears the next-gen insulin pumps are providing relief.
-Perhaps older DD will find novelty in this upgrade, see the results and this foster greater interest in taking over a little more of her care.
+Perhaps older DD will find novelty in this upgrade, see the results, and this foster greater interest in taking over a little more of her care.
 Having success over something can do that.
 It is basic human psychology.
 Or so I hope.

 I guess a follow-up post is in store to share the success or failure of the upgrade.
 But I’ll hedge my bets that the Control IQ wins out.
 I’m not predicting a complete game shutout, but the improvement I do.

-I am a diabetes dad too
+I am a dad against diabetes.
+Just call me D.A.D.